cxrodgers/ArduFSM/MultiSens/README.md

 ###INSTRUCTIONS:
-To run this protocol, first upload MultiSens.ino to an Arduino.
+To run this protocol, upload MultiSens.ino to an Arduino.
 Then, in a command window, navigate to this directory and enter the command:

 `python testMultiSens.py`